 Kasowitz Benson Torres LLP recognizes the importance of providing pro bono services to disadvantaged individuals and organizations unable to afford quality legal representation, and is committed to providing the same aggressive representation to our pro bono clients as we do to any other firm clients.
 We encourage our attorneys at all levels to handle pro bono and other public service matters in any area in which they are interested.
-In addition to direct representation of pro bono clients, Kasowitz attorneys serve on the Board of Directors, Legal Advisory Council and Advisory Board of various legal services organizations, including New York Lawyers for the Public Interest, Sanctuary for Families and Disability Rights Advocates, and a Kasowitz partner is Former Chairman of the Gay Men’s Health Crisis.
+In addition to direct representation of pro bono clients, Kasowitz attorneys serve on the Board of Directors, Legal Advisory Council and Advisory Board of various legal services organizations, including New York Lawyers for the Public Interest, Sanctuary for Families and Disability Rights Advocates.
 Kasowitz attorneys also serve on the Boards of and are involved in advising numerous community, religious, charitable and other nonprofit organizations.

 Kasowitz attorneys have handled pro bono cases involving a wide array of issues and substantive areas.
 Recent representative cases have included: